Making small changes to your diet and daily routine can help increase your appetite and ensure that you’re meeting your nutritional needs.

 A loss of appetite occurs when you have a low desire to eat.
 Different factors can cause poor appetite, including mental and physical illness.

-Not having an appetite can be frustrating for anyone, especially people who are underweight and trying to gain weight or build mass.
+Not having an appetite can be frustrating for anyone, especially people with underweight or those trying to gain weight or build mass.

-This article lists 16 easy ways to increase your appetite.
+This article lists 13 easy ways to increase your appetite and daily food intake.